BranchTaken/Hemlock/doc/design/memory.md

 which are strictly required), the runtime may copy out the result of a pure computation and reset the nursery frontier to incorporate only the result:

 - No GC has occurred since function entry.
+GC reorders values in the heap, but nursery reset requires all values in the pure computation to be contiguous and adjacent to the wilderness.
+- No local previously unforced lazy suspension has been forced since function entry.
+Lazy suspensions may allocate values which outlive the pure computation, which prevents wilderness reset if the values were allocated in the minor heap.
 - The result type is non-recursive (and therefore size can be computed in constant time).
 - The result size is either fixed and small, or the result size is small in proportion to the memory allocated since function entry.